Intergenerational Mobility Trends and the Changing Role of Female Labor: Introduction

-With this paper, we make two contributions to the understanding of time variation in intergenerational mobility.
+We make two contributions to our understanding of time variation in intergenerational mobility.
 First, we provide clear evidence of a uniform decline in intergenerational income mobility across Scandinavia for cohorts born between 1951 and 1979.
-We show that this trend holds irrespective of methodological choices and does not stem from country-specific policies, therefore corroborating results in \citet{Harding2019, pekkarinen2016evolution, brandennybom2019} and \cite{markussen2020economic}.
-Further, we extend this cross-country comparison to gender-specific trends of mothers, fathers, sons, and daughters, and provide evidence of a similar pattern in the US from panels of linked survey data.
-The findings suggest that not only do mobility \textit{levels} vary by gender \cite{chadwick2002intergenerational, Solon_lee, corak2013income}, but secular changes in gender-specific earnings determinants have also caused \textit{trends} to differ substantially, in turn causing levels to converge.\footnote{See ongoing parallel work by \cite{branden2023likemother} for another in-depth discussion on the role of female labor force participation for estimates of intergenerational income mobility.}
+We demonstrate that this trend persists regardless of methodological choices and does not stem from country-specific policies, thereby corroborating the results in \citet{Harding2019, pekkarinen2016evolution, brandennybom2019} and \cite{markussen2020economic}.
+We further show that these trends are robust even when applying the widely used definition of household income from \citet{chetty2014land}.
+In addition, we extend this cross-country comparison to gender-specific trends of mothers, fathers, sons, and daughters, and provide evidence of a similar pattern in the United States from panels of linked survey data.
+Our findings suggest that not only do mobility \textit{levels} vary by gender \citep[as previously discussed by][]{chadwick2002intergenerational, Solon_lee, corak2013income}, but that secular changes in gender-specific income determinants have also caused \textit{trends} to differ substantially, in turn causing levels to converge.\footnote{Studies on gender and trends in intergenerational mobility mainly differentiate between sons and daughters \citep{blanden2004britain, pekkala2007differences, connolly2019trends}. \citet{Harding2019} find sharply increasing parent-daughter and parent-son correlations for Danish cohorts born between 1957 and 1977.
+For Norway, \citet{markussen2020economic} and \citet{pekkarinen2016evolution} find declining levels of mobility for daughters, but stable trend estimates for sons.}